cloudmesh-community/book/chapters/linux/ssh2.md

 feel free to use it.

 On Windows you have a couple of options on running Linux commands such as ssh.
-At this time it may be worth while to try the OpenSSH CLient available for Windows, although it is in beta.
+At this time it may be worth while to try the OpenSSH Client available for Windows, although it is in beta.
 If you like to use other methods we have included alternatives.

 ### OpenSSH Client (Beta)

 \TODO{provide us with screenshots of the  windows.}
-In case you need access to ssh Microsoft has furtunately updated their software to be able to run it directly from the Winodws commandline including PowerShell.
+In case you need access to ssh Microsoft has fortunately updated their software to be able to run it directly from the Windows commandline including PowerShell.

 However it is as far as we know not activated by default so you need to